Background pattern

 • abnormally slow heart rate,

-• a type of chest pain, due to spontaneous spasm of the heart arteries, called Prinzmetal's angina,
+• a type of chest pain due to a spontaneous spasm of the heart's arteries, called Prinzmetal's angina,

 • untreated chronic heart failure,

-• first-degree heart block (mild conduction disorder affecting heart rhythm),
+• first-degree heart block (mild cardiac conduction disorder affecting heart rhythm),

-• poor circulation in arms or legs, such as Raynaud’s disease or pain while walking similar to a cramp,
+• poor circulation in arms or legs, such as Raynaud's disease or pain when walking similar to a cramp,

 • chronic respiratory problems,

-• diabetes: This medicine has no effect on blood sugar levels, but may mask warning signs of a decrease in these levels (e.g., palpitations, rapid heart rate),
+• diabetes: This medication has no effect on blood sugar levels, but it can mask the warning signs produced by a decrease in these levels (such as palpitations, rapid heart rate) and may increase the risk of severe hypoglycemia when used with certain antidiabetic medications called sulfonylureas (such as gliquidone, gliclazide, glibenclamide, glipizide, glimepiride, or tolbutamide).

-• hyperthyroidism: This medicine may mask signs due to this condition, such as abnormally high heart rate,
+• hyperthyroidism: This medication can mask the signs due to this condition, such as abnormally high heart rate,

-• allergies: This medicine may intensify your reaction to pollen or other substances to which you are allergic,
+• allergies: This medication can intensify your reaction to pollen or other substances you are allergic to,

-• if you are undergoing surgery, inform your anesthetist that you are taking Nebivolol ratiopharm.
+• if you need to undergo surgery, always inform your anesthesiologist that you are taking Nebivolol ratiopharm.

-If you have severe kidney problems, consult your doctor before taking nebivolol to treat heart failure.
+If you have severe kidney problems, consult your doctor before taking nebivolol to treat your heart failure.

 This treatment should not be stopped abruptly, unless clearly indicated and evaluated by your doctor (see section 3).